Guimoye/cwac-wakeful/README.markdown

 Release Notes
 -------------
+- v0.5.0: added the `AlarmListener` portion of the framework
 - v0.4.5: completed switch to `Application` as the `Context` for the `WakeLock`
 - v0.4.4: switched to `Application` as the `Context` for the `WakeLock`
 - v0.4.3: added better recovery from an `Intent` redelivery condition